The 2 Sides of the Bed

 The 2 Sides of the Bed (Los 2 lados de la cama) is a 2005 Spanish musical comedy film directed by Emilio Martínez Lázaro and written by David Serrano which stars Ernesto Alterio, Guillermo Toledo, Alberto San Juan, María Esteve, Pilar Castro, Lucía Jiménez, Secun de la Rosa, Juana Acosta and Verónica Sánchez.
 It is a sequel to the 2002 box-office hit The Other Side of the Bed.

 Plot

 Set three years after the events of The Other Side of the Bed, the male protagonists from the original film (Pedro, Rafa and Javier) have somewhat matured.
 Javier wants to marry Marta, Pedro wants a future with Raquel, whereas Rafa is happy with Pilar.
-Yet when the wedding is approaching, things take a crazy turn, as Marta becomes irresolute about the marrying prospect and makes it with Raquel in the bathroom of a restaurant.
+Yet when the wedding is approaching, things take a crazy turn, as Marta becomes irresolute about the marrying prospect and makes it out with Raquel in the bathroom of a restaurant.

 Cast

 Production

 The screenplay was penned by David Serrano.
 The film was produced by Telespan Producciones, Estudios Picasso and Impala and it had the participation of Tele 5 and Canal+.
 Shooting lasted for 9 weeks and it took place in Madrid.